angristan/awesome-stars/README.md

 - [lannonbr/vscode-issue-tracker](https://github.com/lannonbr/vscode-issue-tracker) - A webapp to visualize the issue count of Microsoft/vscode
 - [AdguardTeam/AdGuardForSafari](https://github.com/AdguardTeam/AdGuardForSafari) - AdGuard for Safari app extension
 - [cthackers/adm-zip](https://github.com/cthackers/adm-zip) - A Javascript implementation of zip for nodejs.
 Allows user to create or extract zip files both in memory or to/from disk
-- [sindresorhus/eslint-plugin-unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn) - Various awesome ESLint rules
+- [sindresorhus/eslint-plugin-unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn) - More than 100 powerful ESLint rules
 - [binance-academy/eslint-config-bnb](https://github.com/binance-academy/eslint-config-bnb) - Custom set of ESLint rules for React and Nextjs based on Airbnb ESLint config
 - [mdx-js/mdx](https://github.com/mdx-js/mdx) - Markdown for the component era
 - [ewoken/nuclear-monitor](https://github.com/ewoken/nuclear-monitor) -